Motorway (brand): Advertising

 Motorway's first TV advert was shown in May 2019 and was aired across commercial TV until the end of that year.

 In August 2021, Motorway launched a nationwide marketing campaign, with a TV ad airing across all major UK commercial channels.

 In January 2022, Motorway announced it was the sponsor of ITV's Six Nations Championship rugby coverage across 2022 and 2023.
+This sponsorship continued into 2024 and 2025.

 In July 2022, Motorway announced it was the sponsor of BT Sport's broadcast coverage across 2022 and 2023 of the Premier League and UEFA Europa League.

+In August 2023, Motorway announced it was the sponsor of TNT Sports (United Kingdom)'s broadcast coverage of the Premier League and the UEFA Europa League.

+In March 2025, Motorway launched a comprehensive brand refresh developed with TwentyFirstCenturyBrand and a new ad campaign with creative led by Uncommon.